-The meter measuring reactive volt-ampere-hours shall be ratcheted to prevent reverse rotation when the power factor of the load is leading.
+The meter measuring volt-ampere reactive hours shall be ratcheted to prevent reverse rotation when the power factor of the load is leading.

 GENERAL TERMS AND CONDITIONS: Service under this classification is subject to the Customer Service Policies of the District.